Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Inference/samples/Sample8_ChatCompletionsWithTelemetry.md

     .Build();
 ```

-Please note that if we will only create `tracerProvider` is required for both metrics and activity exports, but to export metrics we also need to define `meterProvider`.
+To export only events, we need to define `tracerProvider`, to export also metrics, we need to we also need to define `meterProvider`.
+Metrics cannot be exported without events.
 After we have initialized the providers, we will use simple completions example from [Sample1](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/ai/Azure.AI.Inference/samples/Sample1_ChatCompletions.md).
 ```c#
 // Set up the parameters.